itsAkito/itsjayantsportfolio/README.md

- this projec include  my first experience related to the  mern stck development. ad
+ this projec include  my first experience related to the  mern stck development.